CNC-IISER-BHOPAL/election/README.md

 - Layout by adjusting the Bootstrap grid classes
 - Animations by editing the CSS keyframes

-## License

-This code is provided as-is without an explicit license.
-For use in production, you should:

-1. Add your own license file
-2. Conduct a thorough security review
-3. Customize the system to your specific requirements

-## Screenshots

-(Would typically include screenshots of each page here in a real README)

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests for any improvements.